0xdaniooo/Bank-System/README.md

 # Bank-System
-A simple bank system written in C++ used to learn the basics of the C++ language.
+A simple bank system written in C++ which I used to learn the basics of the C++ language.
 Written for Windows exclusively.

 ## Features
 - Adding and deleting multiple bank accounts